Cetacean: Research history

 In Aristotle's time, the fourth century BCE, whales were regarded as fish due to their superficial similarity.
 Aristotle, however, observed many physiological and anatomical similarities with the terrestrial vertebrates, such as blood (circulation), lungs, uterus and fin anatomy.
 His detailed descriptions were assimilated by the Romans, but mixed with a more accurate knowledge of the dolphins, as mentioned by Pliny the Elder in his Natural history.
 In the art of this and subsequent periods, dolphins are portrayed with a high-arched head (typical of porpoises) and a long snout.
 The harbour porpoise was one of the most accessible species for early cetologists; because it could be seen close to land, inhabiting shallow coastal areas of Europe.
 Much of the findings that apply to all cetaceans were first discovered in porpoises.
 One of the first anatomical descriptions of the airways of a harbor porpoise dates from 1671 by John Ray.
 It nevertheless referred to the porpoise as a fish.

 In the 10th edition of Systema Naturae (1758), Swedish biologist and taxonomist Carl Linnaeus asserted that cetaceans were mammals and not fish.
 His groundbreaking binomial system formed the basis of modern whale classification.

 Culture

-Cetaceans have played a role in human culture through history.

-Prehistoric

 Stone Age petroglyphs, such as those in Roddoy and Reppa (Norway), and the Bangudae Petroglyphs in South Korea, depict them.
 Whale bones were used for many purposes.
 In the Neolithic settlement of Skara Brae on Orkney sauce pans were made from whale vertebrae.
+The whale was first mentioned in ancient Greece by Homer.
+There, it is called Ketos, from which was derived the Roman word for whale, Cetus.
+In the Bible especially, the leviathan plays a role as a sea monster.
+The prophet Jonah, on his flight from the city of Nineveh, is swallowed by a whale.